tailwindlabs/webpack-starter/README.md

+**Note: This project is deprecated.** It was never a very good starter for real projects since you don't want your CSS framework to dictate your starter webpack setup — better to use vue-cli, create-react-app, etc.

+We recommend using the [tailwindcss/playground](https://github.com/tailwindcss/playground) starter if you just want a simple project for playing around with Tailwind and PostCSS.

+---

 # Tailwind CSS Webpack Starter Project

 This is an example of a super simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com).